QualiSystems/sandbox_orchestration_standard/save & restore/save & restore standard.md

 #### Command Description
-1. 1.
-Search for the snapshot_ID in the repository.
+1. Search for the snapshot_ID in the repository.
 If the named snapshot does not exist - return an error message.

+2. Identify the shells in the sandbox and restore each one separately by:
+   -  Read the saved .json file that represents the snapshot of the resource
+   -  Based on the blueprint info - validate that the blueprint in the sandbox matches the blueprint in the snapshot - make changes if neededself.
+For apps, create / edit the app blueprint and deploy the app.
-2. Identify the shells in the sandbox and call the 'restore' command for each one of the shells, passing the same resource_name.json / abstract.json files that were saved as input to the shell restore command.
+   - Call the restore command on the shell and pass the content of the .json as input so that the shell will be able to restore its state.

-3. 3.
-Modify the connections according to the connectivity.json file that was saved.
+3. Modify the connections according to the connectivity.json file that was saved.
 The sandbox setup should take care of the default connectivity, the command should compare the state with the snapshot and apply the modifications including disconnect routes, add new connections, change network specifications etc.